GlastonburyC/RNAPath/README.md

 ## 2. Tiling
-The tissue region of WSI, identified by segmentation, is divided into small squared tiles (or patches) (e.g. 128x128); this allows both to process the WSI through GPU and to obtain local (tile-level) results.
+The tissue region of WSI, identified by segmentation, is divided into small squared tiles (or patches) (e.g. 128x128); this allows us to process the WSI using GPUs and to obtain local (tile-level) results.
 ```
 cd ./preprocessing/segmentation_patching
 python tiling.py